Planar Hypohamiltonian Graphs on 40 Vertices: Generation of 4-face deflatable hypohamiltonian graphs

 We define the operation \emph{4-face deflater} denoted by $\mathcal{FD}_4$ which squeezes a 4-face of a plane graph into a path of length 2 (see Figure~\ref{fig:operation}).
 The inverse of this operation is called \emph{2-path inflater} which expands a path of length 2 into a 4-face and is denoted by $\mathcal{PI}_2$.
 In Figure~\ref{fig:operation} each half line connected to a vertex means that there is an edge incident to the vertex at that position and a small triangle allows zero or more incident edges at that position.
 For example $v_3$ has degree at least 3 and 4 in Figures~\ref{fig:operation_result} and \ref{fig:operation_original}, respectively.
 The set of all graphs obtained by applying $\mathcal{PI}_2$ and $\mathcal{FD}_4$ on a graph $G$ is denoted by $\mathcal{PI}_2(G)$ and $\mathcal{FD}_4(G)$, respectively.

-Let $\mathcal{D}_5(f)$ be the set of all simple connected plane graphs with $f$ faces and minimum degree at least 5, which can be generated using the program \emph{plantri} \cite{BM07}.
+Let $\mathcal{D}_5(f)$ be the set of all simple connected plane graphs with $f$ faces and minimum degree at least 5.
+This class of graphs can be generated using the program \emph{plantri} \cite{BM07}.
 Let us denote the dual of a plane graph $G$ by $G^*$.
 We define the family of \emph{4-face deflatable graphs} (not necessarily simple) with $f$ 4-faces and $n$ vertices, denoted by $\mathcal{M}^4_f(n)$, recursively as:

 It should be noted that applying $\mathcal{PI}_2$ to a graph increases the number of both vertices and 4-faces by one.
 Then, we can filter $\mathcal{M}^4_f$ for possible hypohamiltonian graphs and we define $\mathcal{H}^4_f$ based on it as: